jmce22/pands-project/README.md

 For petal length and petal width, the values for skewness are slightly negative (-0.274 and -0.105, respectively), indicating that there is a slight weighting of values for these traits towards the right (and a correspondingly longer left-tail): this can be explained by the significantly higher values for these traits found in Iris vertosa and Iris virginica than are found in Iris setosa.  \
 For sepal length and sepal width, the values for skewness are slightly positive (0.315 and 0.334, respectively), which shows that there is a slight weighting of the values for these traits towards the left: from looking at the histograms for sepal length and sepal width, we can see that the values for sepal length trail to the right mostly due to the higher measurements for Iris virginica, and the values for sepal width trail to the right due to the higher measurements for Iris setosa.

-Below is the code for this section:
+Below is the code I used for this section:

 ```